Missionary Disciples: Pointing People to Jesus

 Discipleship is a way of life.
 To be a disciple, is to be somebody who follows a

-teacher, as Christians, that teacher is Jesus Christ, who, if we belong to him,
+teacher, for Christians, that teacher is Jesus Christ, who, if we belong to him,

 demands our souls, our lives, our all.
 To be a disciple is more than following